osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Built-in Proprety Sets

 Also visible in the view is a library icon labeled `Plugin_Contributions`.
-This view element collects all the AADL property sets avaoilable by default in OSATE:
+This view element collects all the AADL property sets available by default in OSATE:

 ![Plugin Contributions](images/OSATEUserGuide/Plugin_Contributions.png)

 The `Predeclared_Property_Sets` are those that are specified by the AADL standard document and are provided by the core OSATE environment.
 The others are specified in other documents and provided by plug-ins to OSATE.
 For example `ARINC653` contains property sets specified in the ARINC653 annex to AADL and is provided by a plug-in.

 Property sets in `Plugin_Contribution` may be used by any project in the workspace by providing the appropriate `with` clause in the package specification.
 In particular, _they do not need to be copied into a project to be used_.

-### Crating an AADL Package
+### Creating an AADL Package

 Now that we have an AADL project in the workspace, we can populate it with an AADL Package: